ThbltLmr/yt-term/ARTICLE.md

 We now have a YouTube video player, right in our terminal!
 How about adding sound?

 ## Getting audio data
 First, we need to get audio data.
-Luckily, we can just repeat the same `yt-dlp` - `ffmpeg` flow that we add for video, with different params.
-This time, instead of asking `ffmpeg` to output RGB data, we can specifiy an audio sample format.
+Luckily, we can just repeat the same `yt-dlp` - `FFmpeg` flow that we add for video, with different params.
+This time, instead of asking `FFmpeg` to output RGB data, we can specifiy an audio sample format.
 I went with a 48kHz frequency stereo format, meaning a one-second sample would be 48000 * 2 * 2 = 192 kB.

-Initally, I tried setting `ffmpeg` to directly output to PulseAudio.
+Initally, I tried setting `FFmpeg` to directly output to PulseAudio.
 While this did work to play the sound of the video, it would not guarantee that 1) both the audio and the video would start simultaneously, and 2) one stream will pause if the other is buffering.

 To fix problem 1, I replicated the queueing strategy I implemented for video, by storing the audio samples in a queue.